-First, this would be an outright denial of the historic definition of Landmarkism which is based upon the interpretation that Matthew 18:17-18 and Matthew 28:19-20 falls under the authority of the church in contradistinction to elder rule or ministerial authority over the church.
+First, this would be an outright denial of the historic definition of Landmarkism which is based upon the interpretation that Matthew 18:17-18 and Matthew 28:19-20 fall under the authority of the church in contradistinction to elder rule or ministerial authority over the church.

-Second, Christ does not say "if they hear not the church" there is the additional and final authority of the ministerial office.
+Second, Christ does not say "if they hear not the elders" as the final administrator of the keys.
 No, the final authority is "the church" and the reason it is final is because the keys of the kingdom have been given to the church (v.
 18).
 Also, Matthew 18:17-18 proves that Jesus had initially promised the keys to Peter only as a representative type of the material used by Christ to build His church.
-This is precisely how Peter interpreted it (1 Pet.
-2:5).
+This is precisely how Peter interpreted it (1 Peter 2:5).

-2 Some attempt to argue that "ye" and "you" do not have "the church" for its contextual antecedent but have "the disciples" in Matthew 18:1 as its antecedent, which they further define as either the office of apostle or the ordained office.
+3 Some attempt to argue that "ye" and "you" do not have "the church" for its contextual antecedent but have "the disciples" in Matthew 18:1 as its antecedent, which they further define as either the office of apostle or the ordained office.